catamorphism/message-format-wg/exploration/function-composition-part-2.md

 {{{|1| :number} :number}}
 ```

+This string is not a syntactically correct message
-No nesting of function annotations is allowed.
+because no nesting of function annotations is allowed
+(see the _expression_ nonterminal in the grammar.)

 However, by substitution,
 one can write an observationally equivalent message: